Jhas876622/PUBG-Game-Win-Prediction-app/README.md

 # 🧪 **Abstract**

+This project uses a large publicly available PUBG player‑match dataset (commonly containing hundreds of thousands of records) sourced from community repositories, enabling robust modeling and meaningful generalization.
+It develops a **feature‑engineered ML pipeline** that predicts a player’s final match placement or win probability using combat, movement, and survival metrics, and supports **single‑player predictions**, **batch CSV inference**, and **explainability** through SHAP visualizations.
+This unified implementation follows reproducible ML research practices with modular pipelines, consistent feature alignment, and thorough documentation.
+**
 Predicting PUBG match outcomes based on player performance statistics is a practical machine learning task with real esports applications.
 This project develops a **feature‑engineered ML pipeline** that predicts a player’s final match placement or win probability using combat, movement, and survival metrics.

 The app supports **single-player predictions**, **batch CSV inference**, and **explainability** through SHAP visualizations.